Craniopagus twins: Tatiana and Krista

-Throughout history, the fascination about craniopagus twins has continually increased as neurobiology and the field of neuroscience has become more interesting to the public.

 In 2011, The New York Times Magazine covered a story of two craniopagus twin girls who share a brain and seem to show all different kinds of physiological and emotional responses due to their condition.
-Though Krista and Tatiana Hogan share a brain, the two girls showed distinct personalities and behavior.
-One example was when Krista started drinking her juice Tatiana felt it physically going through her body.
-In any other set of twins the natural conclusion about the two events would be that Krista's drinking and Tatiana's reaction would be coincidental.
-But because Krista and Tatiana are connected at their heads, whatever the girls do they do it together.
-In this case, brain images revealed that there was an attenuated line stretching between the two brains and forming a "thalamic bridge", a bridge connecting the two thalami.
-Knowing that the thalamus acts as a major control panel within the body, it is believed that the girls share part of this control panel and so when one girl drinks the other one feels it.
-This along with many other cases, has advanced social media and neurological related research concerning this kind of link between craniopagus twins.
-Unfortunately, no controlled studies have been done because the twins are so young and their brains are still very malleable and plastic.
+Imagery revealed an attenuated line stretching between the two brains and forming a "thalamic bridge", a bridge connecting the two thalami.
+Knowing that the thalamus acts as a major control panel within the body, it is believed that the girls share part of this 'control panel' and so when one girl drinks the other one feels it.
+A more recent report on the twins was released in November 2017.

 Although there is not an overwhelming amount of research surrounding how the union between craniopagus twins leads to different personality, cognitive and motor traits, there have been some studies exploring what it actually means to share a brain.
 In the case of Tatiana and Krista, it is possible that the twins shared some conscious thought.
-Studies of the thalamus’ role in the brain provide neurological data that help explain these behavioral observations that these two twins experience.
+Studies of the thalamus' role in the brain provide neurological data that help explain these behavioral observations that these two twins experience.